Outcome Study

 • Had some role in parenting their children in the past; expected such a role in the future

-Of the participants, 50% were men and 41% were racial and/or ethnic minority.
+• Of the participants, 50% were men and 41% were racial and/or ethnic minorities.

-Participants were randomly assigned to Parenting Inside Out or a services as usual control condition, blocking on sex and race/ethnicity.
-The program was delivered by trained and supervised coaches from an established, community-based nonprofit service agency, Pathfinders of Oregon.
+Participants were randomly assigned to Parenting Inside Out or services as usual control condition.
+The program was delivered by trained and supervised coaches from an established, community-based nonprofit service agency, Pathfinders of Oregon, now The Pathfinder Network.

 Participants were assessed before, during, and after the intervention period, and then followed up to one year after release from prison.
 Data were collected from: